Skip to content →

 The Future of Latin America.
 A bet on Education, Entrepreneurship and Creativity.

-During the 2016 International Estado Futuro Conference in Santiago de Chile, I had an experience that illustrates why it is always intimidating to write about Latin America, let alone about its future.
-After an entire day session of talks, workshops and panels about Latin America there was a small social gathering for participants to get to know each other.
-First, I joined a very enthusiastic group that was talking about new achievements in basic education coverage, numerous innovation and entrepreneurial initiatives, advances in citizens involvement in public policies and the bright future and resilience that we could achieve if we foster more collaboration among the region.
-Soon after I joined a second group, where the conversation took a completely opposite approach: the main themes were the immoral social and economic inequality, the rampage of corruption and impunity in our region, the increasing cruelty and reach of violence, the increase on non-communicable diseases such as the Chikungunya in Brazil and the obesity epidemic in countries like Mexico.
+During the 2016 International Estado Futuro Conference in Santiago de Chile, I had an experience that illustrates why writing about Latin America — let alone its future — can feel intimidating.
+After a full day of talks, workshops, and panels on the region, there was a small social gathering for participants to get to know one another.
+First, I joined a very enthusiastic group that was discussing achievements in basic education coverage, numerous innovation and entrepreneurial initiatives, advances in citizen involvement in public policy, and the bright future the region could build if it fostered more collaboration.
+Soon after, I joined a second group, where the conversation took a completely different turn: the main themes were social and economic inequality, the persistence of corruption and impunity, the growing reach of violence, and public health challenges such as Chikungunya in Brazil and the obesity epidemic in countries like Mexico.

-Here is the thing: both groups were right, since Latin America is a never ending stream of issues where extreme optimism and pessimism expressions meet in front of our eyes, lacking of a complete or unanimous explanation.
-In fact, this region is at a turning point.
-According to most recent projections of the Economic Commission for Latin America and the Caribbean, “protectionist tendencies emerging in the United States will have global and regional effects, the renegotiation of NAFTA and other trade agreements, as well as uncertainty over the dynamics of monetary transfers from migrants, will have significant effects in particular on Mexico and Central America, which export most of their manufactures and services to the United States.”
+The important thing is that both groups were right.
+Latin America often presents itself as a continuous stream of tensions in which optimism and pessimism coexist before our eyes, without yielding a complete or unanimous explanation.
+In fact, the region stands at a turning point.
+According to the most recent projections of the Economic Commission for Latin America and the Caribbean, “protectionist tendencies emerging in the United States will have global and regional effects; the renegotiation of NAFTA and other trade agreements, as well as uncertainty over the dynamics of monetary transfers from migrants, will have significant effects in particular on Mexico and Central America, which export most of their manufactures and services to the United States.”
 [1]

-The report continues with a more positive view, stating a contrasting forecast for 2017: “Unlike in 2016 when the region contracted by 1.1%, and despite complex external conditions and a number of risks, the region’s economy is expected to switch direction and return positive growth of 1.3%.
+The report also offers a more positive perspective, presenting a contrasting forecast for 2017: “Unlike in 2016, when the region contracted by 1.1%, and despite complex external conditions and a number of risks, the region’s economy is expected to switch direction and return to positive growth of 1.3%.
 As in 2016, the weighted average growth figure masks different growth dynamics between countries and subregions.
 Central America, including the Spanish-speaking Caribbean and Haiti, is expected to grow by around 3.7% in 2017; including Mexico, with a projected growth rate of 1.9%, brings the average down to 2.3%.
-Positive growth is projected in 2017 for South America, at 0.9%, and for the English-speaking Caribbean, at 1.3%.”[2]
+Positive growth is projected in 2017 for South America, at 0.9%, and for the English-speaking Caribbean, at 1.3%.”
+[2]

-As it shows, the future of the region will face soon complex social challenges.
-In the next five years, for example, we’ll face unexpected economic, social and political changes, mainly as a result of three factors: Trump’s presidency consequences within the political stability of Latin American National Governments; the impact of technological exponential growth on the disappearance of low skilled jobs; and the everlasting strive of this Governments to heal the relationship with its citizens and surpass a painful history of economic crisis, corruption, violence.
+As this suggests, the region’s future will involve a demanding set of social challenges.
+Over the next five years, for example, Latin America is likely to face major economic, social, and political changes shaped in part by three factors: the consequences of Trump’s presidency for the political stability of Latin American national governments; the effects of exponential technological growth on the disappearance of low-skilled jobs; and the ongoing effort of governments to rebuild trust with citizens while addressing a long history of economic crisis, corruption, and violence.

-Just a few weeks ago we witnessed the abrupt cancellation of plans to invest $1.6 billion in a car assembly plant in Mexico, influenced by Trump’s recent pronouncements regarding his new taxation policies on Mexican products, and his intention to renegotiate the United States’ trading agreements.[3]
-This event alone exposed the fragility of one of the most important sources of jobs in Mexico: the manufacturing industry.
-They also reminded us the lack of imagination and flexibility of the Mexican economy, expressed in the inability to diversify its endeavors into new emerging markets and geographic areas.
+Only a few weeks ago, we saw the abrupt cancellation of plans to invest $1.6 billion in a car assembly plant in Mexico, influenced by Trump’s recent pronouncements regarding new taxation policies on Mexican products and his intention to renegotiate United States trade agreements.
+[3] This event exposed the fragility of one of Mexico’s most important sources of employment: the manufacturing industry.
+It also highlighted the limited room the Mexican economy has had to diversify its efforts into emerging markets and new geographic areas.

-On the other hand, it is undeniable that the manufacturing industry is going -once again- through a technological transformation, which will eliminate many low skilled jobs while creating new ones that require new abilities.
-That is why Latin American countries must come up with new bold educational programs, and foster their citizens’ creativity and entrepreneurship, even when most of their Governments are are still struggling to recognize the validity of creative economies and industries in the world, which represent a new paradigm to value creation and innovative approaches to job opportunities.
-This region needs to figure a way to make education a lifelong habit, in order to build up new and stronger capabilities for the future.
-Such new vision will require a great deal of courage from authorities, because it entails the audacity to look beyond the development of traditional non-creative jobs.
+At the same time, it is undeniable that the manufacturing industry is once again going through a technological transformation that will eliminate many low-skilled jobs while creating new ones that require different capabilities.
+That is why Latin American countries need bold educational programs and stronger efforts to foster creativity and entrepreneurship among their citizens, even as many governments still struggle to fully recognize the relevance of creative economies and industries.
+These represent a new paradigm of value creation and a different way of approaching employment and opportunity.
+The region needs to find ways to make education a lifelong habit in order to build stronger capabilities for the future.
+Such a vision will require courage from public authorities, because it entails looking beyond the development of traditional forms of employment.

-Latin America might be missing the impact of exponential technological change, automation technologies and the emerging importance on creativity and entrepreneurship in the XXI century, as it is showed through the scarcity of resources allocated by National Governments on research-based forecasting.
-This panorama can be changed by recognizing the new and exciting opportunities that technology, along with an interconnected global community, will offer for those Governments who dare to focus on preparing their citizens to adapt to this new reality.
-Doing so can have massive implications on the socioeconomic future of Latin America, specially thinking in a long term sustainable development.
-Nevertheless, the hesitation on official agencies to study and understand new emerging opportunities -among many structural and implementation problems- jeopardize what it could be a wonderful opportunity, a tipping point to come up with a leap frog approach to the educational system.
+Latin America may still be underestimating the impact of exponential technological change, automation, and the growing importance of creativity and entrepreneurship in the twenty-first century, as reflected in the limited resources that national governments allocate to research-based forecasting.
+This panorama can change if governments recognize the opportunities that technology, together with an interconnected global community, can offer to those willing to prepare their citizens for a new reality.
+Doing so could have major implications for the socioeconomic future of Latin America, especially from the perspective of long-term sustainable development.
+Nevertheless, the hesitation of official agencies to study and understand emerging opportunities, along with other structural and implementation problems, puts at risk what could otherwise become an important turning point for the educational system.

-To achieve this, Latin America needs a mix of public policies that encourage entrepreneurship: the citizens’ will and imagination to adapt to a new economy, along with an educational strategy focused on giving the tools to detonate the individual -and collective- creative potential.
-This approach can significantly increase the capacity to deliver value for others inside and outside its borders.
-The industries and jobs that can emerge from an economy based on services and intangible values, are essential to boost the sociocultural and economic development of Latin America, and can very well be complementary to the manufacturing industries.
+To move in this direction, Latin America needs a combination of public policies that encourage entrepreneurship, citizens’ willingness and imagination to adapt to a new economy, and an educational strategy focused on providing the tools needed to unlock individual and collective creative potential.
+This approach could significantly increase the region’s capacity to create value for others both inside and outside its borders.
+The industries and jobs that can emerge from an economy based on services and intangible value are important for strengthening the sociocultural and economic development of Latin America, and they can complement the manufacturing sector rather than replace it.

-Actually, many efforts have been made to support entrepreneurs, especially in Mexico, Colombia, Argentina and Chile, where the startup communities are growing in terms of venture capital, capabilities and technology.
-Nonetheless, these efforts are mostly placed in private and public universities, leaving a large amount of the population on their own -with a considerable lack of technological savviness- to compete in a tougher environment.
-Any possible support to the mentioned efforts, lies in the region’s capacity to enable inclusive technology into the core of the educational system, and transform the user-consumers of technology into creators and entrepreneurs.
-Latin America needs the courage to fundamentally change its basic education curriculum, and perhaps base it on two pillars: the development of basic personality and attitude skills to permanently learn, and the creative use of knowledge required to develop creative, transdisciplinary, scientific and technological projects that might evolve into startups and companies.
+In fact, many efforts have already been made to support entrepreneurs, especially in Mexico, Colombia, Argentina, and Chile, where startup communities are growing in terms of venture capital, capabilities, and technology.
+Nonetheless, these efforts remain concentrated largely in private and public universities, leaving a large part of the population to compete on its own, often with limited technological preparation, in an increasingly demanding environment.
+Any meaningful support for these efforts depends on the region’s ability to place inclusive technology at the center of the educational system and to transform users and consumers of technology into creators and entrepreneurs.
+Latin America needs the courage to rethink its basic education curriculum, perhaps around two pillars: the development of personal and attitudinal skills for continuous learning, and the creative use of knowledge needed to develop transdisciplinary, scientific, and technological projects that may evolve into startups and companies.

-In any case, this region will need to address important and tough questions such as: how can the region collaborate in a truly transdisciplinary local and global manner, to create stronger systems that understand sustainability as a collective goal?
-How to enable local & global citizens, promoting inclusive-participatory citizenship and community building to learn how to live together in diverse societies aiming for round, peaceful and meaningful lives for everybody?
-How to create Inclusive co-created sustainable systems that creates job opportunities for the region?
+In any case, the region will need to address difficult questions such as these: how can Latin America collaborate in truly transdisciplinary ways at both the local and global levels in order to create stronger systems that understand sustainability as a collective goal?
+How can it enable local and global citizens, through more inclusive and participatory forms of citizenship and community-building, to learn how to live together in diverse societies while pursuing peaceful and meaningful lives for all?
+How can it create inclusive and co-created sustainable systems that generate employment opportunities across the region?

-For all of these reasons, the Future of Latin America is bind to the capacity to increase the collaborative engagement of society at a national and regional level.
-The open and full engagement of Government, private sector, universities and NGOs along with international stakeholders, is needed to build a better future for the region.
-Without a doubt the challenges are massive, policies at the state, national and regional level must work on faster education that focuses on adaptation of current technology, imitation of the existing and finally a creative use of technology.
-The governments should focus on making an effort to promote a culture of knowledge sharing on technology development, and during this process building a strong network of trans sectoral projects that enable the infrastructure, interconnectivity and collaboration mechanisms aimed to have an inclusive entrepreneurship environment.
+For all of these reasons, the future of Latin America is tied to its capacity to strengthen collaborative engagement at both the national and regional levels.
+The open participation of governments, the private sector, universities, NGOs, and international stakeholders will be necessary to build a better future for the region.
+The challenges are considerable.
+Policies at the state, national, and regional levels must accelerate educational transformation, not only by promoting adaptation to current technologies and learning from existing models, but also by encouraging more creative uses of technology.
+Governments should make a sustained effort to promote a culture of knowledge-sharing around technological development while building strong networks of trans-sectoral projects that create the infrastructure, interconnectivity, and collaboration mechanisms needed for a more inclusive entrepreneurial environment.

-For the labor markets, once again there is the need of retraining programs to update the most vulnerable population skills, in order to make learning as easy and free as possible taking advantage of mobile technology facilitating broad learning about new technologies, industry new skills and to encourage creative confidence to build relevant skills.
-Unfortunately, the lack of preparation for the future is a constant paradigm in Latin America.
-There is an imperative need to create permanent research-based forecasting institutions that have regular reflections and interactions on challenges and opportunities that the future has to offer to the region.
-The information exchange between all relevant stakeholders to construct future scenarios for Latin America is crucial: this region is somewhat always late in terms of technological trends and capability building, there is a need to create national and regional programs where research based forecasting can be useful to improve an integrative creative education system that promotes the creation of value, before simple grades.
+For labor markets, there is also a need for retraining programs that update the skills of the most vulnerable populations and make learning as accessible as possible.
+Mobile technology, for instance, can help facilitate broad access to knowledge about new technologies, emerging industry skills, and the development of the creative confidence needed to build relevant capabilities.
+Unfortunately, limited preparation for the future remains a persistent pattern in Latin America.
+There is a clear need to create permanent research-based forecasting institutions capable of generating regular reflection and interaction around the challenges and opportunities that lie ahead.
+The exchange of information among all relevant stakeholders to construct future scenarios for Latin America is crucial.
+The region often arrives late to technological trends and capability-building processes, which makes it necessary to develop national and regional programs in which research-based forecasting can support a more integrative and creative educational system — one that promotes the creation of value rather than the pursuit of grades alone.

-In a general sense, Latin American countries need to look at themselves as part of a unified block, by strengthening open systems of cooperation at the regional and global level, while maintaining the sovereignty and uniqueness of their cultural background.
-A mix of creativity, education and entrepreneurship must be a priority to maximize the potential of their population and gain a place in the world as a friendly fertile region that is always reaching for cooperation, a region that embraces diversity and builds creative and productive bridges with the world, instead of walls…like you know who.
+More broadly, Latin American countries need to see themselves as part of a shared regional bloc by strengthening open systems of cooperation at both the regional and global levels, while preserving the sovereignty and uniqueness of their cultural backgrounds.
+A combination of creativity, education, and entrepreneurship should be a priority if the region is to maximize the potential of its population and build a place in the world as a fertile and collaborative region — one that embraces diversity and builds creative and productive bridges with the world, rather than walls.

 Edgar Barroso